The name of the organisation shall be the Socialist Alliance, herein after referred to as “the Alliance”.

 8.2 A branch meeting shall be properly convened if it is held on a regular scheduled day (or days) of the month, or else called by authorised branch officers or on receipt of a petition by 25 per cent of branch members to branch officer and notified by mail or email with at least seven days notice to each branch member.

 8.3 Each branch meeting shall have a chair and a minutes secretary.
-The approved minutes shall be forwarded to the relevant State, District or City Organising Committee, and branch members as requested. properly convened branch meeting which achieves a quorum can make decisions for the branch.
+The approved minutes shall be forwarded to the relevant State, District or City Organising Committee, and branch members as requested.
+A properly convened branch meeting which achieves a quorum can make decisions for the branch.
 Decisions shall be made by show of hands by simple majority vote.
 The quorum at a properly constituted branch meeting is 5 members or 10 per cent, whichever is the greater.

 8.4 Branches shall elect office bearers, including a Convener, Treasurer and Returning Officer, at least annually.
 Office bearers can be voted out at any properly convened branch meeting.
 Office bearers shall be subject to the specific direction of the branch.